The application of independent procurement rules

 2. The type of procedure chosen by the contracting authority may not be changed by him in the course of the procurement procedure.
 If the contracting authority develops independently the rules concerning the procedure to be conducted in the course of the procurement procedure, those rules shall be included in the notice launching the procedure.
 The notice launching the procedure shall ensure in all cases that, on the basis of it, the economic operators are able to submit appropriate tenders or requests to participate with equal opportunities.

 3. The notice launching the procedure shall state all the information necessary for appropriate tendering (request to participate) by the economic operators, in particular the most important elements of the contract to be awarded (the subject-matter of the procurement, the quantity, the contract terms) and a short description of the way of awarding (award criteria and method), the time limit for submission of tenders (time limit to participate) and the information concerning the way of contacting the contracting authority.
-The contracting authority shall be bound to arrange for the opening of the tenders at the time and place indicated in the notice launching the procedure.
+The contracting authority shall be bound to arrange for the opening of the tenders at the time and, in case the opening does not take place in an electronic form in purview of this Act, place indicated in the notice launching the procedure.
 The invitation shall be published by the contracting authority in a notice drawn up pursuant to the standard form specified in a separate act of legislation.

 5. For the purposes of establishing the procedural rules according to paragraph 1, the contracting authority shall be bound to ensure the public nature of procedures to the appropriate degree, in compliance with this Act.